• Homeschool Costuming

 Little did we know that we had already visited the site of another Marguerite Henry book, Cinnabar, the One O’Clock Fox.

-Henry states in the opening pages that this story is based on an old legend of how a clever fox continually outsmarted the renown American Revolution fox himself, George Washington, in many a fox hunt on Mount Vernon property!
+Henry states in the opening pages that this story is based on an old legend of how a clever fox continually outsmarted the renowned American Revolution fox himself, George Washington, in many a fox hunt on Mount Vernon property!

 While writing this book, Henry’s research included keeping some foxes at her home to observe their habits and characteristics.